AnuptaA/TigerRooms/README.md

 4. run npm start

 - If it's not working, try running in an incognito window.
 However, if you try to run it in an incognito window over and over, CAS will still remember your session.
 To reset your session so that CAS makes you authenticate again, go to Authentication Templates/PennyCasTigerRooms and run "python runserver.py".
 Then open the penny application with localhost:{PORT} and click logout of CAS session

+Run the following to install certificates for CAS /Applications/Python\ 3.12/Install\ Certificates.command